FerranAlborch/Implementation-RLWE-based-distributed-key-generation-and-threshold-decryption/README.md

 gcc keygen_sim.c functions.c -lm -lgmp -lssl -lcrypto -lflint -lmpfr -o keygen.out -O2
 ./keygen.out n u t
 ```
 respectively, where n, u, t are the non-negative integer values you want to give to these parameters.
+To run the codes a large number of times the use of a python script is advisable.

 To be able to run these programs the following libraries are needed:
 - FLINT (Fast Library for Number Theory), found [here](https://www.flintlib.org/downloads.html).
 The version used is 2.7.1.
 FLINT requires two other libraries: